-If you’re like me, you’ve come out the other end of your New Year’s celebration (or hibernation) with a freshly penned set of resolutions.
+If you’re like me, you're facing a New Year’s celebration (or hibernation) with a freshly penned set of resolutions.
 Congratulations.
 That’s a great first step.

 Step 1: Understand what a “SMART” goal is.